-What happens if the State Attorney’s Office doesn’t file any formal charge within the 21 day period after the arrest?
-In these cases, the defendant is entitled to an adversary preliminary hearing (prior to the filing of the information) or the defendant is to be entitled to release on his own recognizance (after the filing of the information).
+What happens if the State Attorney’s Office does not file any formal charge within the 21-day period after the arrest?
+In these cases, the defendant is entitled to an adversary preliminary hearing (prior to the filing of the information), or the defendant is entitled to release on his own recognizance (after the filing of the information).

 The right to an adversary preliminary hearing is one of the most effective mechanisms to gain the defendant’s release after an arrest.
-This means that if you are arrested for a felony and the state fails to file any formal charged within 21 days after the arrest, then your attorney can file a motion for an “adverse preliminary hearing” on the 22nd day after the arrest.
+This means that if you are arrested for a felony, and the state fails to file any formal charges within 21 days after the arrest, your attorney can file a motion for an “adverse preliminary hearing” on the 22nd day after the arrest.

 Attorney for the Adversary Preliminary Hearing in Tampa, FL

 If you were arrested for any felony offense, contact an attorney at the Sammis Law Firm to discuss retaining an attorney to file a motion for an adversary preliminary hearing.

 We often represent clients before an arrest or filing any formal charge (called the “pre-filing investigation”).
 During this time, our goal is convincing the prosecutor with the State Attorney’s Office NOT to file any formal charge (often called the “no file” or “no information”).

 If the State Attorney’s Office decides not to file any charges by the 21st day, our attorneys are experienced in filing a motion to an adversary preliminary hearing under Rule 3.133(b)(1) of the Florida Rules of Criminal Procedure on the 22nd day after the arrest.
 If the State fails to produce any witnesses or evidence to establish probable cause, we can file a motion for your immediate release on own recognizance.

 Our criminal defense attorneys in Tampa, FL, can help you during the 21 day period after an arrest but before any formal charge is filed.
 Let us put our experience to work for you.